• English

 ihy-ask-aladdin

-The Egyptian god of music Ihy played a minor role in Ancient Egyptian mythology.
-His name has been mentioned at very few places in the Book of the Dead and in the texts on the Coffin. he represented childhood, joy, and music.
+The Egyptian god of music, Ihy, played a minor role in Ancient Egyptian mythology.
+His name has been mentioned in very few places in the Book of the Dead and the texts on the Coffin. he represented childhood, joy, and music.
 As a child god, Ihy fit into the conception of gods being connected as a family.

 Appearance Of Ihy